manu-git-b-s/react_context_api/README.md

 ## Features

 - 📦 Browse and add products to your cart.
-- 🛒 View, edit, and remove items from your cart.
+- 🛒 View products in cart.
-- 💳 Securely proceed to checkout.
 - 🌐 Responsive design for a seamless experience across devices.

 ## Getting Started